OpenHumans/gennotes/README.md

 # GenNotes

-**GenNotes** and **Genevieve** are a pair of projects designed to empower individuals to understand putative diseases or traits reported for variants in a personal genome.
+**GenNotes** and **Genevieve** are a pair of projects designed to empower individuals to understand putative effects reported for variants in an individual genome.

 **Chat via IRC:** #gennotes on irc.freenode.
 If you're new to IRC, the easiest way to join is Freenode's webchat interface: http://webchat.freenode.net/?channels=gennotes